-JNDI (Java Naming and Directory Interface) is a standard Java extension that provides a uniform API for accessing a variety of directory and naming services.
+JNDI (Java Naming and Directory Interface) is a standard Java extension that provides a uniform API for accessing various directory and naming services.

-JMS clients use JNDI to browse a naming service in order to obtain references to administered objects.
+JMS clients use JNDI to browse a naming service to obtain references to administered objects.
 Administered objects are JMS connection factory and JMS destination objects, where JMS destination objects are topics and queues.
 Administered objects are created and configured by a system administrator.

 To create and configure JNDI administered objects, refer to the JMS provider documentation.
-If you are using the WebSphere MQ JMS provider, see the sample JMSAdmin definitions file that is included with WebSphere MQ and refer to the WebSphere MQ Using Java book.
+If you are using the WebSphere MQ JMS provider, see the sample JMSAdmin definitions file that is included with WebSphere MQ and refer to the Using Java section in the WebSphere MQ Version 7 Information Center online or WebSphere MQ Version 6 Information Center online.